Anchoring Bias

 Gather Diverse Data

-Collect multiple independent estimates and historical data before making your decision.
-This broad perspective helps counterbalance the influence of the initial anchor.
+Collect multiple independent estimates and historical benchmarks before making decisions.
+This offsets the impact of the initial anchor and gives a more balanced foundation for judgment.

 Structured Decision Processes